openharmony/docs/en/application-dev/reference/apis/js-apis-storage-statistics.md

 getCurrentBundleStats(): Promise<BundleStats>

-Asynchronously obtains information about the current third-party application.
+Asynchronously obtains space information of the current third-party application.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.StorageService.SpatialStatistics